 Step 2 – Listen to your body

 It is absolutely crucial to understand that there is often a delay between a medical problem being caused and its symptoms first appearing.
 The two key hidden risks after accidents are shock and whiplash.
 Clinically speaking there are two kinds of shock.
-The first is the sudden reaction to stress and the second is a physical shutdown of the body, which can occur some time after the stress event (often known as delayed shock).
-Typical symptoms of shock include: pallor, weakness and trembling, sickness and giddiness, thirst and difficulty breathing.
+The first is the sudden reaction to stress and the second is a physical shutdown of the body, which can occur some time after the stress event (often known as a delayed shock).
+Typical symptoms of shock include pallor, weakness and trembling, sickness and giddiness, thirst and difficulty breathing.
 Be alert to these and be ready to pull over as soon as you safely can if you start to feel any of them and call yourself an ambulance.
 Whiplash typically causes pain in the head, neck and/or back area and often takes between 6 and 12 hours to develop.
-If you feel any pain in these areas after you’ve had an accident, particularly within this time frame, then go to hospital as quickly as you can.
+If you feel any pain in these areas after you’ve had an accident, particularly within this time frame, then go to the hospital as quickly as you can.
 If you’re driving, pull over as quickly as you safely can and be prepared to call an ambulance.

 Step 3 – Put in the paperwork

 First of all, there is a legal requirement to report all car accidents to the police within 24 hours (even if no third-party is involved).
 Insurance companies generally require this.
 It’s also often worthwhile (or even required) to put in a report to your insurance company.
 Mention any symptoms you have felt since the time of the accident no matter how slight they may seem and regardless of whether or not you have seen a doctor.
 This will stand you in good stead if your issues later escalate and you need to seek compensation from your whiplash claims.